hoangtuananh97/large-items/README.md

 - The `key` (to uniquely identify each request) (e.g: UUID,...).
 - The `status` of the task.
 - The `result` of the operation, if it completes successfully.

-##### Option 4.
-Lock row in database to prevent parallel requests
-- We can use `select_for_update` to lock the row in the database.
-This will prevent parallel requests from updating the same row simultaneously.

 2. **Middleware for Idempotency Key (`middleware.py`)**
 We can create a middleware that checks for the presence of an `Idempotency-Key` header in the request.
 If the key exists, it checks the database for the key's status and returns the appropriate response.